LukasZlocki/OrderFlowStudio/README.md

-# OrderFlowStudio - Frontend
+# OrderFlowStudio - Backend

 Application to handle with production orders and its statuses during process steps.
-For backend for the frontend refer to link : https://github.com/LukasZlocki/OrderFlowStudio
+For frontend app refer to link : https://github.com/LukasZlocki/OrderFlowStudioBlazor.Frontend

 ## General Information